eeshasuk/Meagle/README.md

 > Contains PDF overview of the app along with screenshots and explanations of all functionality

 **/Source**
-> Contains Visual Studio 2017 solution file (NOTE: Requires Cross-Platform Visual Studio 2017 Addon)
+> Contains Visual Studio 2023 solution file (NOTE: Requires Cross-Platform Visual Studio 2023 Add on)

 ## How to Run

-This mobile application was developed in C# using Visual Studio 2017 and the Xamarin Platform on both Microsoft Windows and OSX.
-Contained within the competition submission is a folder named “CompiledApp” that contains a signed APK that was created for Android phones and emulators.
+This mobile application was developed in C++ using Visual Studio 2023 and the Xamarin Platform on Microsoft Windows.
+Contained within the submission is a folder named “CompiledApp” that contains a signed APK that was created for Android phones and emulators.
 Simply install the APK to your Android mobile device and run.